faisalCoding/git_is_easy/README.md

 object/
   ├── blob ---> # (files) and (content)s this files
   ├── tree ---> # main project (folder) or subfolders(trees) -> has files(blobs) and subfolders(trees)
-        ├── tree for -> main project folder
+  │     ├── tree for -> main project folder
-        └── tree for -> subfolders
+  │     └── tree for -> subfolders
-  ├── commit -> # snapshot for the main project folder tree .
+  ├── commit -> # snapshot for the main project folder tree └── tag -> # naming of commet
-  .
-  .
 ```